Nipace/Event-Crud/README.md

 ### Description And Project Consist of
 - **MVC Architecture**
 - **Repositories as layer of abstraction**
-- **Traits for both Controller and Repository for simple code for code reusabilty**
+- **Traits for both Controller and Repository for simple crud for code reusabilty**
 - **Backend Validation**
 - **Client Side Validation**
 - **Unit Test for event lisiting and single event**